 Our Belcanto Lunch

 Eating at Belcanto is an event worthy for a celebrating a special anniversary or birthday.
 It’s also a must for food travelers who visit Lisbon.
-Since we live in Lisbon, this Michelin-starred restaurant was at the top of our dining wish list prior to our summertime lunch.
+Since we live in Lisbon, this Michelin-starred restaurant was at the top of our dining wish list.

 Our Belcanto lunch began with a range of amuse-bouches like suckling pig offals ingeniously shaped like cherries and gazpacho with almond foam so delicious that we wanted to lick the glass.